jovanigomez/CODING-QUIZ/README.md

 # CODING-QUIZ
 ## Challenge Discription:
-- Create a quiz using mainly JavaScript
+- In this challenge I create a quiz using mainly JavaScript to make it an interactive experience for users.

 ## Languages used:
 - HTML